mnfst/docs-baas/ai-editor-rules.md

 <p>

-## Rules for AI code editors
+## Manual Rules Installation

 If you need to install rules yourself, download the file for your editor and add it to your AI code editor:

 <a href="https://raw.githubusercontent.com/mnfst/rules/refs/heads/main/src/rules.md" download>
-  Download Manifest rules
+  ⬇️ Download Manifest Rules
 </a></p>

 ## Generated API & Type Definitions